RSGallery2/RSGallery2_Project/Documentation/Upload/uploadDragAndDrop.md

 A click on button "Add image properties" will lead to a page where properties can be assigned to all shown images at once  (batch).
 The title and the description properties can be edited there.
 This is similar to the second page on upload in previous rsgallery2 versions.

-It is not necessary to use this view when no title or description is needed.
+It is not necessary to use this view when no title or description editing is needed.

 Info: On creation of the image data on the server side the title is preset from the image name automatically.